upf-gti/performs/docs/InstructionsBML.md

     // optionals
-    "secondHandshape": "FLAT", //string from the handshape table "thumbshape": "TOUCH", //string from thumbshape table. if not present, the predefined thumbshape for the handshape will be used
+    "secondHandshape": "FLAT", //string from the handshape table "thumbshape": "OPPOSED", //string from thumbshape table. if not present, the predefined thumbshape for the handshape will be used
-    "secondThumbshape": "TOUCH", // string from thumbshape table.
+    "secondThumbshape": "ACROSS", // string from thumbshape table.
 Applied to secondHandshape "tco": 0.3, // number [0,1].
 Thumb Combination Opening from the Hamnosys specification "secondtco": 0.3, // number [0,1].
 Thumb Combination Opening from the Hamnosys specification.
 Applied to secondHandshape